 Alcohol and drugs (including marijuana and over-the-counter mind-altering substances) are not allowed.
 Do not use or have any drugs or alcohol with you, in your home, or in your vehicle.
 Do not go to places where alcohol is the primary item of sale (bars).
-Do not go to vape shops.
-Admitting you used alcohol or drugs before a test could change the response of the Judge and team.
+Admitting you used alcohol or drugs before a test will almost always change the response of the Judge and Team.
 Honesty is always the best policy.